King’s Joy Beijing: new wave vegetarianism swells in China

 No need to order desserts, as per tradition in China fruits fill in for the sweet cravings.
 At King’s Joy a bowl of fresh strawberries in late spring, ripe pineapple or other pure fruits are complimentary offered at the end of the meal.

 The tea selection at such a hedonistic, peace-tuning, dining room matches to the broad biodynamic or organic wine list.
-We enjoyed the La Forge de Tart Burgundy as well as one of the best Aussie Pinots by Phillip Bass with dinner.
+We enjoyed the La Forge de Tart Burgundy as well as one of the best Aussie Pinnots by Phillip Bass with dinner.
 At lunch we sipped on Wu-yi large black robe oolong tea, the grand dame of Chinese semi-fermented teas.
 A tea library by the entrance signalises the seriousness of the tea tasted, served and pondered about at King’s Joy.
 Like a lounge it comfortably welcomes you or closes your dining experience at the restaurant.

 Other creative beverages include a warm Black rice and coix soy milk, a liquid breakfast more than delectable digestive sans alcohol.
 I could not finish it, it just tasted strangely heavy.
-Drip coffee (machinery by Japanese Haro) has infiltrated the tastes even of the tea nation.
+Drip coffee (machinery by the Japanese Haro) has infiltrated the tastes even of the tea nation.
 Simple juices like the risqué bitter melon (sometimes trying something new does literary does not pay off!
-Terrible, too healthy tasting, even the waitress empathised over my disgust) but also orange, pineapple et al. For a super healthy drink order the Matsutake mushroom broth served in a tea pot.
-Black truffle wine on the menu is yet another vanity of the Chinese nouveau rich excess, and I was not even faintly tempted to try that.
+Terrible, too healthy tasting, even the waitress empathised over my disgust) but also orange, pineapple et al. For a super healthy drink order the Matsutake mushroom broth served in teapot.
+Black truffle wine on the menu is yet another vanity of the Chinese nouveau riche excess, and I was not even faintly tempted to try that.
 Further, fake aromas surprised me at a place that claims “no-additives” as their philosophy.

-A service fee of about 9% is included, so tipping is advised only if you do not consume costly alcoholic beverages.
+A service fee of about 9% is included, so tipping is advised only if you do not consume any costly alcoholic beverages.

 2 Wudaoying Hutong, Dongcheng Qu, Beijing Shi, China, 100027